This is the multi-page printable view of this section. Click here to print.

 CategoryDetailed description

-• When you click the corresponding resource in the Work History List list, the Work History Details popup opens
+• Operation History List when you click the corresponding resource, the Operation History Details popup opens

 Table.
 Cluster Job History Tab Items